Organic Chemistry Reactivity Rules: Time to react! Virtual Lab

 At this point, you have already learned the step-by-step mechanism of an organic chemistry reaction and determined the product of the reaction.
 You will engage with an assortment of chemical reactions, namely additions, substitutions, and eliminations.
 The next time you encounter organic compounds, will you able to predict how they will react?

-Screenshots of Organic Chemistry Reactivity Rules Virtual Lab Simulation
+Explore Organic Chemistry Reactivity Rules: Time to react!
+Virtual Lab Simulation